As a trained journalist and avid traveler, Marcelle enjoys writing articles to inform and inspire fellow travelers.

 As the center of the Roman Catholic Church, the Vatican hosts up to five million visitors each year at its St. Peter's Basilica and Square, museums, and Sistine Chapel.
 The Vatican actually runs as a separate sovereign state, located in a walled enclave within Rome.
-It is the smallest country in the world with just over 100 acres, about one-eighth the size of New York’s Central Park.
+It is the smallest country in the world with just over 100 acres, about one-eighth the size of New York City’s Central Park.
 An absolute monarchy governs the Vatican with the pope at its head.
-The Vatican puts out its own newspaper, stamps, license plates, flag, and anthem.
+The Vatican puts out its own newspaper, stamps, license plates, and flag, and has its own anthem.

 The Swiss Guard